Eichedörffler History, Family Crest & Coats of Arms

 Early History of the Eichedörffler family

-Another 347 words (25 lines of text) covering the years 1676, 1788, 1857 and 1676 are included under the topic Early Eichedörffler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eichedörffler research.
+Another 174 words (12 lines of text) covering the years 1676, 1788, 1857 and 1676 are included under the topic Early Eichedörffler History in all our PDF Extended History products and printed products wherever possible.

 Eichedörffler Spelling Variations